-During the year ended 31 December 2019, the revenue attributable to the five largest customers accounted for no more than 30% of the Company's revenue for the year.
+The revenue attributable to the single largest customer and the five largest customers in aggregate of the Company accounted for 21.4% and 33.5% of the Company's revenue for the year ended 31 December 2021 respectively.
 Due to the nature of the Company's business, the disclosure relating to major suppliers is not applicable.